mullinmax/flip-flop/README.md

 Contributions are welcome.
 Please feel free to submit pull requests or open issues for improvements and bug fixes.
 This project is being actively developed and I would love to adapt this to something that's as useful to as many people as possible.
 I would especially love some help refining the CSS styles and adding some great themes.

+A development instance is available [here](https://flip-flop-main.doze.dev) this instance will track the main branch.

 ## License

 This project is licensed under the MIT License - see [the LICENSE file](./LICENSE) for details.